AndiDittrich/WordPress.Tweakr/README.md

 ### Visual Editor ###

-* VisualComponent Extension visualize the HTML Element Structure (headings,section,p)
+* VisualComponent Extension visualizes the HTML Element Structure (headings,section,p)
 * Remove the fixed-width restriction of the Editor-Area (set to 80% max)

 ### E-Mail ###